Medium Mark A Whippet: Combat history

 Whippets arrived late in the First World War, at a time when the British Expeditionary Force, recovering from the Third Battle of Ypres in Flanders, was quite inactive.
 They first went into action in March 1918 and proved very useful to cover the fighting withdrawal of the infantry divisions recoiling from the German onslaught during the German spring offensive.
 Whippets were then assigned to the normal Tank Battalions as extra "X-companies".
-In an engagement near Cachy, a Whippet company of seven tanks wiped out two German infantry battalions caught in the open, killing over 400.
+In an engagement near Cachy, a Whippet company of seven tanks wiped out two German infantry battalions caught in the open, killing or wounding over 400.
 That same day, 24 April, one Whippet was destroyed by a German A7V in the world's second tank battle, the only time a Whippet fought an enemy tank.